-To celebrate Hermann Park’s 100th birthday in 2014, Hermann Park Conservancy launched the Centennial Art Project, Art in the ParkArt in the Park was a series of contemporary art installations displayed over the Park's 445-acres throughout 2014 and beyond.
-One of several high profile initiatives to commemorate the centennial, Art in the Park presents a diverse array of public art experiences to Park visitors.
+As part of several high-profile initiatives to commemorate Hermann Park’s 100th birthday in 2014, Hermann Park Conservancy launched Art in the Park.
+Art in the Park was a series of contemporary art installations displayed over the Park's 445 acres throughout 2014 and beyond.

 Art in the Park endeavors to mirror its site, a public park, by presenting open, accessible artworks that engage visitors on multiple levels.
-Guided by the unexpected delight of new discoveries and the child-like joy they can engender, the artworks were carefully selected and expertly sited to enhance the Hermann Park experience.
+Guided by the unexpected delight of new discoveries and the child-like joy they can engender, the artworks will be carefully selected and expertly sited to enhance the Hermann Park experience.

 To make a gift to support the Fund for Public Art in Hermann Park, please click here.